111 Industry Experts give their Best IT Career Advice

 Seven particular pieces of advice were repeated again and again, highlighting just how important they are.
 All seven received roughly the same number of mentions.
 Here they are in descending order:

-Two specific skills are projected to be in high demand in 2017 and into the future.
+Two specific skills are projected to be in high demand this year and into the future.
 Coding and APIs was the clear winner here, with security also expected to be a hot skill.

-So there you have it, the best IT career advice for 2017.
+So there you have it, the best IT career advice.
 I want to say a heartfelt thank you to everybody who contributed.
 I’ve been blown away by the generosity of everybody who helped put this together.

 Join the Debate